Mr Rob Williams, Chair of Governors

-I joined the Governing Body as a Parent Governor in 2018 and I was elected to the role of Chair in September 2020.
+I joined the Governing Body as a Parent Governor in 2007 and have filled a number of roles within the Governing Body over the years.
+I was elected to the role of Chair in October 2022.

-I became a governor to be engaged with our children’s education and help our school strive for excellence.
-It is a privilege to do this role and serve the school and local community.
+I became a governor to be engaged with our children’s education and to support our school strive for excellence.
+It is a privilege and an honour to fulfil this role and serve the school and local community.

 Bidford on Avon Primary school is at the heart of our local community.
-We have an excellent team of teachers and staff who create a happy and caring environment in which our children learn and thrive.
-As governors we see the professionalism and commitment of the staff striving to provide the best education for each and every child.
+We have an excellent team of teachers and staff who create a happy and caring environment in which our children learn and thrive, we are envied for our child-centric approach to learning.
+As governors, we see the professionalism and commitment of the staff striving to provide the best education for each and every child.

-We have a very experienced Governing Body who come from a wide sector of the community and have the expertise the provide a strong base for strategic oversight.
-We continually work with the Head to raise standards, ensure sound financial accountability and ensure our children have a safe, happy environment in which to learn.
+We have a very experienced Governing Body who come from a wide sector of the community, with a diverse and robust skillset, and have the expertise to provide a strong base for strategic oversight.
+We continually work with the Headteacher to raise standards, ensure sound financial accountability and ensure our children have a safe, happy environment in which to learn.

 Why do we need our school’s governing body, and what do we do?

 School governing bodies exist to help schools deliver the best possible standard of education to all pupils.
 We are one of the largest volunteer workforces with around 300,000 people serving as governors within 23,000 maintained schools throughout England.